dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 Difficulty and needed skills
 The project is mid / high difficulty, aimed at talented students.
-Previous knowledge of Ruby or other scripting language is preferred and flexibility in learning other languages is requireed.
+Previous knowledge of Ruby or other scripting language is preferred and flexibility in learning other languages is required.

 The project requires
 Knowledge of advanced programming languages and meta-programming and